5 Cabo Travel Tips You Need to Know

 Get Ready for Water and Sun

 Listening to lifeguards and staying clear of dangerous waters will help keep you safe during beach visits.
 Check the tides and weather report before going swimming, and always heed posted signs near the beach.
-For more information, don't miss out this list of the best 7 beaches to swim in Cabo.

 As far the sun is concerned, you’ll want pack ample sunscreen and clothes designed for outdoor excursions.
 Make sure your sunscreen is waterproof — otherwise it will be virtually useless at the beach.